penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/tag-groups/readme.txt

 * Display your tags grouped by language or by topic.
 * Create an alphabetical index of your tags - think of a phone book for your tags.
-* Display only specific tags in your tag cloud.
+* Display only tags of selected groups in a tag cloud.
 * Choose which tags to display in different sections of your blog.
 * Change the sorting order in your tag cloud.
 * Customize the links, the text, the font size or the separator of your tag cloud items.